 Similar words but different meanings

-In the following, you’ll find a list of words that have a similar spelling but their meaning is very different.
-In terms of spelling, every pair of words have one word with a single S and another word with a double SS.
+In the following, you’ll find a list of words that have similar spelling, but their meaning is very different.
+In terms of spelling, every pair of words has one word with a single S and another word with a double SS.
+If you’re interested in learning more about the pronunciation of double letters in French, here’s an article where you can learn about consonant doubling in French phonetic.

 Cousin vs. Coussin